Updated December 2017

 Find the corner of 15a Avenida and 6a Calle Zone 3 where microsbuses to Toj Mech will pass by regularly - the first bus is at 6.30am and we highly recommend leaving no later than this to make the most of the view.

 From the parking-lot you have two options.
-The first is to negotiate a good price with the pick-ups at the bottom to take you all the way to the entrance, or you can opt to walk the first part along paved roads until you encounter another smaller parking-lot with more pick-ups to take you on the final bumpy stretch to the entrance It possible to skip the trucks entirely and do all this on foot but it will take time, and a lot of energy.
+The first is to negotiate a good price with the pick-ups at the bottom to take you all the way to the entrance (expect to pay around 100Q), or you can opt to walk the first part along paved roads until you encounter another smaller parking-lot with more pick-ups to take you on the final bumpy stretch to the entrance It possible to skip the trucks entirely and do all this on foot but it will take time, and a lot of energy.
 We paid 30Q from the second parking lot, after a little bartering.

 #10 stretch it all out at casa de yoga

-For only 50Q per person, you can enjoy unlimited classes at this great yoga studio.
+For only 50Q per person, you can enjoy unlimited classes at this great yoga studio for an entire week.
 A welcome antidote to the hectic backpacker life and a chance to soothe those tired muscles after enjoying all those volcano hikes!

 We only have one suggestion for you - Casa Seibel.